khargreaves/wildberrywood-web/about.md

 ## Projects

-**All our activities are currently suspended due to the COVID-19 outbreak.**

-Here is a taste of sessions and activites that we've run in the past:
+Here is a taste of some of our past and ongoing activities:

 ![child holding a worm](images/worm.jpg)

-* Our [Little Explorers](little-explorers.html) forest play group in Orpington.
+* Our [Little Explorers](sessions.html) forest play group in Orpington.

 * Forest Fridays, a woodland exploration session at a private nursery in Bromley.